jeetzala/Amazon-EKS-Kubernetes-Deployment/README.md

 # 🚀 AWS Project – Amazon EKS Kubernetes Deployment

 ---

-# 📌 Project Overview
+## 📌 Project Overview

 This project demonstrates **a complete Kubernetes deployment on AWS using Amazon EKS**.

 It includes provisioning an EKS cluster, deploying a containerized application, exposing it via **a LoadBalancer, performing scaling operations, executing rolling updates, and cleaning up all AWS resources**.

+---

-🏗️ Architecture
+## 🏗️ Architecture Diagram
 Internet
    │
    ▼